Idank96/Java-Projects/README.md

 # Java-Projects
-These projects ware created as a part of the Java course in The Open University of Israel.
+These projects were created as a part of the Java course in The Open University of Israel.